CARLINGTON COMMUNITY ASSOCIATION BY-LAWS

 7.3 The annual general meeting shall be held in the month of May each year.
-At every annual general meeting, in addition to any other business that may be transacted, the report of the directors, the financial statement and the report of the auditors (or financial review) shall be presented, arrangements shall be established for an audit or financial review for the ensuing year, and the directors, including the president, for the ensuing year shall be elected.
+At every annual general meeting, in addition to any other business that may be transacted, the report of the directors and the financial statement shall be presented, and the directors, including the president, for the ensuing year shall be elected.

-7.4 There shall be a minimum of three regular general meetings in each year.
-The president or Board of Directors shall have the power to call such meetings at any time or may establish a regular schedule of such meetings.
+7.4 In addition to the annual general meeting, there shall be a minimum of three regular general meetings in each year.
+The Board of Directors shall have the power to call such meetings at any time or may establish a regular schedule of such meetings.

-7.5 A special general meeting of members to deal with one specific issue only may be called by the president or shall be called by the Board of Directors upon the written request of ten or more members.
+7.5 A special general meeting of members to deal with one specific issue only shall be called by the Board of Directors within thirty (30) days of a written request by 10 percent or more of members.
 No other business shall be conducted at such meetings.
-A request by members for a special meeting must provide sufficient information to enable the members to be reasonably informed of the issue prior to the meeting.
+A request by members for a special meeting must provide sufficient, relevant information to enable the members to be reasonably informed of the issue prior to the meeting.

-7.6 A quorum for any general meeting shall be ten members or 10% of the membership, whichever is greater.
+7.6 A quorum for any general meeting shall be 10 percent of the membership.

-7.7 A majority of votes cast by the paid-up members present shall determine the questions in the meeting except where the vote or consent of a greater number of members is required by the Act or by these by-laws.
+7.7 A majority of votes cast by members in good standing present shall determine the questions in the meeting except where the vote or consent of a greater number of members is required by the Act or by these by-laws.
 A tie vote shall be recorded as such and the motion shall be defeated.
-Voting shall be by show of hands unless a secret ballot is requested by 10% of the members present.
+Voting shall be by show of hands unless a secret ballot is requested by 10 percent of the members present.

 7.10 For purpose of sending notice to any member, director or officer for any meeting or other purpose, the address of the member, director or officer shall be his last municipal or e-mail address provided to the Association.
-No error or omission in giving notice of any annual general meeting, regular general meeting, special general meeting or any adjourned meeting, whether annual, regular or special, of the members of the Association shall invalidate such meeting or make void any proceedings taken thereat and any member may at any time waive notice of any such meeting and may ratify, approve and confirm any or all proceedings taken or had thereat.
+No error or omission in giving notice of any annual general meeting, regular general meeting, special general meeting shall invalidate any decision made at such meeting.

 8.1 The property and business of the Association shall be managed by a Board of Directors comprised of nine directors, including the president.
-Directors must be paid-up members of the Association.
-The immediate past president may be an honorary non-voting member of the board until the appointment of a new president.
+Directors must be members in good standing of the Association.
+The immediate past president may be an honorary non-voting member of the Board of Directors until the appointment of a new president.

 8.2 The responsibilities of the Board of Directors are